-Pre-or Co-requisites: MCST 1000 - Introduction to Motorcycle Technology
+- Pre-requisites: None - Pre-or Co-requisite: MCST 1000 Introduction to Motorcycle Technology

-MCST 1020 Motorcycle Electrical
+MCST 1020 Motorcycle Electrical Systems (6)

 This course covers the theory, operation and repair of electrical systems and components on modern motorcycles.
 Upon completion, the student should be able to diagnose, service, rebuild, and adjust the components of various motorcycle electrical and accessory systems.